 Provide easy-to-use instructions

 A home instruction manual is probably one of the most overlooked yet essential steps.
 Leaving a good Instruction manual for your guests is crucial.
-The manual should include how to use the A/V systems, how to turn on the TV and cable.
+The manual should include how to use the A/V systems, and how to turn on the TV and cable.
 It should show them how to quickly wash a load and instructions in case the electricity goes out.
 These instructions will save your renter a lot of time and frustration.
 They will also keep you from receiving irrelevant questions from every guest you host.

 Include proper inventory

-Always assume that your guests will want to cook, and stay in the home for a majority of the stay.
+Always assume that your guests will want to cook, and stay in the home for the majority of the stay.
 A significant mistake renters make is assuming the guest will be eating out for every meal and predominantly using the rental as a hotel.
 Assuming so leads to poor inventory in the kitchen and other essentials.
 Properly stock the kitchen and home to ensure that nothing is lacking.
 If you’re unsure, test out the kitchen yourself.
 Attempt making a full meal, and come up with different scenarios in your mind.
 Chances are you’re missing something.

 Be realistic about your pricing